nikitavoloboev/ama/readme.md

 If you have any questions that you want to ask me, [please do](../../issues/new). 💜

 ## Guidelines
-- Check if your question hasn't already been answered.
+- Ensure your question hasn't already been answered.
-- Use a succinct title and description.
+- Use succinct title and description.
+- Bugs & feature requests should be opened on the relevant issue tracker.
+- Support questions are better asked on Stack Overflow.
-- Be nice 🙂
+- Be civil and polite.

 ## Links
 - [Read more AMAs](https://github.com/sindresorhus/amas)